-- Dwellings and other buildings straight-line allocation over the useful life (1 99 years) of the property as estimated by the valuer. - Vehicles, plant, furniture and equipment straight-line allocation over estimated life (1 20 years) of the asset or as advised by a suitably qualified officer. - Infrastructure straight-line allocation over the useful life of the property as estimated by a suitably qualified officer.
+- Dwellings and other buildings straight-line allocation over the useful life of the property as estimated by the valuer. - Vehicles, plant, furniture and equipment straight-line allocation over estimated life of the asset or as advised by a suitably qualified officer. - Infrastructure straight-line allocation over the estimated useful life.